-There are many ways you can prepare to be healthy in college, even before you step on campus!
-The checklist below will help you get ready before you arrive on campus.
+There are many ways you can prepare to be healthy in college, even before you step on campus.
+The checklist below will help you get ready.

-□ Complete the medical history forms through MyHealthConnect.
-All students can use MyHealthConnect to schedule appointments for medical or mental health needs, send secure messages to health service or counseling service staff, manage immunizations and more.
+☐ Complete the health history forms through MyHealthConnect.

+This can be found under the Clearances tab.
+As soon as you arrive for orientation, students can use MyHealthConnect to schedule appointments for medical or mental health needs, send secure messages to health service or counseling service staff, manage immunizations and more.

-- While most students (with the exception of nursing and other health science students) are not required to have received any immunizations, we absolutely encourage students to be up-to-date on ALL recommended immunizations.
-Updated influenza vaccines will be available in mid-fall at no-cost to students. - As long as you have a CWRU network ID and passphrase, you can access it at any time. - Go to the MyHealthConnect.case.edu website. - Enter your CWRU network ID and passphrase. - Enter your birthdate and click on the Proceed button. - If you are having trouble with renewing or activating your CWRU network ID, or logging into MyHealthConnect, please contact the help desk at +1 216.368.HELP or help@case.edu. - ☐ Know your medications AND have a plan for getting refills. - Will your current prescriber continue to provide refills?
-University Health and Counseling Services (UHCS) can prescribe most medications, but you will need to have a visit with one of our providers before getting a prescription.
+- Enter immunization information.
+While most students (with the exception of nursing and other health science students) are not required to have received any immunizations, we highly encourage students to be up-to-date on ALL recommended immunizations, especially MMR (Measles, Mumps, Rubella), Meningitis, and Hepatitis B. Updated influenza vaccines will be available in mid-fall at no-cost to students.
+Students may also receive recommended immunizations, for a fee, at University Health & Counseling Services (UHCS) once on campus. - As long as you have a CWRU network ID and passphrase, you can access it at any time. - Go to the MyHealthConnect.case.edu website. - Follow the instructions on the New Students page of the UHCS website - If you are having trouble with renewing or activating your CWRU network ID, or logging into MyHealthConnect, please contact the help desk at +1 216.368.HELP or help@case.edu. - Enter Insurance Information and Complete Insurance Waiver.
+IF you are planning on taking the Aetna Student Health Insurance you do not need to complete this step While most services at UHCS are provided at no-cost, you may need to use your medical plan for an x-ray, lab test, prescription or visit to the Emergency Room. - For instructions on how to enter your insurance information and complete the waiver visit the UHCS website. - ☐ Know your medications AND have a plan for getting refills. - Will your current prescriber continue to provide refills?
+UHCS can prescribe most medications, but you will need to have a visit with one of our providers before getting a prescription.
 If you need UHCS to prescribe, please make an appointment BEFORE you run out of medication. - Planning to fill your prescriptions in Cleveland?
 If you have refills on the prescription, you can transfer the prescription to a pharmacy in Cleveland.
 Here is a list of local pharmacies. - Need ADHD medications?
 Here is our policy on prescribing ADHD medications.